You are here

 Patty snorted.
 “Unlike most of the honkeys coming in here, these guys look like they might buy something.
 But if you space out like you usually do, they won’t see any point in paying for what you aren’t noticing they tuck away.
-And that will be true of anybody who hangs out here.
+And that will be true of anybody.
 Times are hard.
 If you want to survive, you look out for yourself.”

 It was a grim outlook on human nature, but given what Miles had seen of Summer Hill since his return, it was also accurate.

-This rankled Miles, and he wanted to argue back, to tell her his head was fine, damn it, that he was so getting a job.
-He wanted to tell her the fuck he was going to stay here and repair toasters in the backwoods—but he didn’t.
-He just set his jaw and nodded curtly at her as he slid past her behind the counter.
+This rankled Miles, and he wanted to argue back, to tell her he was so getting a job.
+He wanted to tell her the fuck if he was going to stay here and repair toasters in the backwoods—but he didn’t.
+He set his jaw and nodded curtly at her as he slid past her behind the counter.

 The family stayed in the shop for a solid twenty minutes, inspecting every item for sale at least twice, during which time Miles tried to watch them without looking like he was watching them.
 God, he hated this.
 He hated the store and all its cheap, sleazy, trailer-trash stock and its trailer-trash clientele.
-He actually liked the Hispanic families because their culture at least seemed exotic.
-The Caucasians just seemed like a bunch of right-wing rednecks, which Miles knew was not fair and was also likely not always accurate.
+He actually liked the Latino families because they carried an air of hope and a sense of the future, though maybe Miles was projecting.
+The Caucasians simply seemed like a bunch of right-wing rednecks, which Miles knew was not fair and was also likely not always accurate.
 But he didn’t care anymore.
-He needed targets, and the “good citizens” of Summer Hill, Minnesota were easy ones.
+He needed targets, and the “good citizens” of Summer Hill, Minnesota made easy ones.